The International Cat Association: TICA catteries

 Breeding catteries register their cattery name following the TICA naming standards.
 Certificates are awarded to Outstanding Catteries that meet strict health codes for the cats and their environment.
 As of December 2024, 33 catteries meet these requirements.

 TICA cat shows

 TICA administers the rules for the licensing and management of hundreds of cat shows annually in 104 countries.
-The TICA show season runs from May 1 to April 30 of a given year at which point all Regional and International Award points are reset.
+The TICA show season runs from 1 May to 30 April of a given year at which point all Regional and International Award points are reset.
 All TICA shows are open to the public.

 A TICA cat show is a number of smaller shows all running at the same time in various “rings” throughout the show hall.
 Each ring is run by a licensed TICA judge who evaluates each cat based on a written standard that describes the ideal for each particular breed.
 Household pets and household pet kittens (cats of random or unknown breeding, or pedigree cats that for one reason or another cannot show in championship classes), are not judged against a standard but instead are evaluated on overall condition, health, appearance and personality.